June-24/Design-of-Secure-Protocols-Presentation/README.md

 # Secure Authentication and Key Agreement Protocol

-This repository contains resources for a project developed as part of the **Design of Secure Protocols** course.
+This repository contains resources for a project developed as part of the **CS 428 Design of Secure Protocols** course.
 The project explores a secure authentication and key agreement protocol, focusing on aspects of user anonymity and untraceability in 5G-enabled softwarized industrial cyber-physical systems.

 ## Project Tasks